BrianDang03/Chat_Bot_Software/README.md

 5. Run the mIRC Client, add a server to connect to with the same IP and Port Number.
 Then Connect.

-6. On the mIRC Client Type join the same channel as the Chat Bot and have a conversation.
+6. On the mIRC Client join the same channel as the Chat Bot and type something to have a conversation.

 ---